ramon-schildknecht/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - An identifier of the subject who carried out the experiment.

 ##Variables
-_to be reviewed_

 ###Identifiers
 * `subject` - ID of the test subject
 * `activity` - Type of activity performed when the corresponding measurements were taken

 ###Key measurements
 Only the measurements concerning the mean or standard deviation are in scope.
+There are totally 66 variables.
 Examples are:

 1. "tBodyAcc-mean()-X"
 2. "tBodyAcc-mean()-Y"